netdata/netdata/packaging/installer/methods/kickstart.md

 >
 > If you are unsure whether you want nightly or stable releases, read the [installation guide](https://github.com/netdata/netdata/blob/master/packaging/installer/README.md#nightly-vs-stable-releases).

-> If you want to turn off [automatic updates](https://github.com/netdata/netdata/blob/master/packaging/installer/README.md#automatic-updates), use the `--no-updates` option.
-You can find more installation options below.

 To install Netdata, run the following as your normal user:

 <Tabs>